torchnyu/blog/_drafts/2020-06-20-whats-in-the-box.md

 ---

-I've been trying to come up with proper explanations for why concepts like code splitting, abstraction, naming, etc. are important.
+I've been trying to come up with proper explanations for why concepts like code splitting, abstraction, and naming are important.
 One analogy came to mind recently.

 Imagine you're moving and need to pack up your stuff.
 Maybe your